valleyofdoom/PC-Tuning/README.md

 ### 11.33.4.
 Game Mode

 Ensure that Xbox Game Bar acknowledges that the game that you are running or have installed.
-If not, open Game Bar by pressing ``Win+R`` and enabling ``Remember this is a game`` while it is open.
+If not, open Game Bar by pressing ``Win+G`` and enabling ``Remember this is a game`` while it is open.
 This also ensures that Game Mode functions properly.

 ### 11.33.5.
 Media Player